Population Structures and Fertility

 resolves to such a DataFrame.

-Artifact data consumed by BasePopulation) plus a user-supplied scaling
+Data consumed by BasePopulation) plus a user-supplied scaling

 factor.
 The scaling factor can be passed as a pandas.DataFrame

-directly or as a string artifact key.
-Since we already have the data as a
+directly or as a string data key:

 import numpy as np